CSALabsAutomation/azure-purview-labs/steps/04_registering-and-scanning-an-on-premises-sql-server-instance/documentation.md

 ![setup](./assets/3_setup.jpg "setup")

-4. In Step 1 under the Manual setup section, right click on Download and install integration runtime link > :attach Copy link, paste it in a notepad and keep it handy.
+4. Under the Manual setup section, step 1, right click on **Download and install integration runtime** link > 🔗**Copy link**, paste it in a notepad and keep it handy.
 We’ll use it later.

 5. Likewise, copy either of the authentication keys in step 2 [Key1 / Key2] and paste it in a notepad for future use.